irinashab/dmath-2025/README.md

-Lecture notes and slides posted on this site are licensed under the Creative Commons License:
+Lecture notes  posted on this site are licensed under the Creative Commons License:

 [![CC BY 4.0][cc-by-shield]][cc-by]